 In this case, you do not need to worry too much.
 Because the dog is still in the puppy stage, he can definitely get used to cats when they rise together.

 When you bring a new vizsla puppy, allow your cats to roam freely as a typical day.
 Let them meet on their own terms.

-When you bring the new puppy first time, if he has grown a little bit, obviously he may quite larger than the cat.
+When you bring the new puppy first time, if he has grown a little bit, obviously he may be quite larger than the cat.
 So it can be a little bit problematic.